Pedro Calderón de la Barca: Biography

 Calderón's biography during the next few years is obscure.
 His brother, Diego Calderón, died in 1647.
 A son, Pedro José, was born to Calderón and an unknown woman between 1647 and 1649; the mother died soon after.
 Calderón committed his son to the care of his nephew, José, son of Diego.
 Perhaps for reasons relating to these personal trials, Calderón became a tertiary of the order of St Francis in 1650, and then finally joined the priesthood.
-He was ordained in 1651, and became a priest at San Salvador church, in Madrid.
-According to a statement he made a year or two later, he decided to give up writing secular dramas for the commercial theatres.
+He was ordained in 1651 and served as a parish priest at San Salvador Church in Madrid, which was later demolished as part of the 19th-century Spanish confiscations.
+According to a statement Calderón made a year or two later, he decided to give up writing secular drama for the commercial theatres.

-Though he did not adhere strictly to this resolution, he now wrote mostly mythological plays for the palace theatres, and autos sacramentales—one-act allegories illustrating the mystery of the Eucharist—for performance during the feast of Corpus Christi.
-In 1662, two of Calderón's autos, Las órdenes militares and Mística y real Babilonia, were the subjects of an inquiry by the Inquisition; the former was censured, its manuscript copies confiscated, and remained condemned until 1671.
+Though he did not adhere strictly to this resolution, he now wrote mostly mythological plays for the palace theatres, and autos sacramentales—one-act allegories illustrating the Real Presence in the Eucharist—for performance during the feast of Corpus Christi.
+In 1662, two of Calderón's autos, Las órdenes militares and Mística y real Babilonia, were the subjects of an investigation by the Spanish Inquisition; the former was censored, its manuscripts confiscated, and it remained banned until 1671.

-Calderón was appointed honorary chaplain to Philip IV in 1663, and continued as chaplain to his successor.
+Even so, Calderón was appointed honorary chaplain to Philip IV in 1663, and continued as chaplain to his successor.
 In his eighty-first year he wrote his last secular play, Hado y Divisa de Leonido y Marfisa, in honor of Charles II's marriage to Maria Luisa of Orléans.

 Notwithstanding his position at court and his popularity throughout Spain, near the end of his life Calderón struggled with financial difficulties, but with the motivation of the Carnival of 1680 he wrote his last work of comedy, Hado y divisa de Leonido y de Marfisa.
-He died May 25, 1681, leaving only partially complete the autos sacramentales that he had been working on for that year.
+He died on 25 May 1681, leaving only partially complete the autos sacramentales that he had been working on for that year.
 His burial was austere and unembellished, as he desired in his will: "Uncovered, as if I deserved to satisfy in part the public vanities of my poorly spent life".
 In this manner he left the theatres orphaned in which he was considered one of the best dramatic writers of his time.